reuteras/ttrsscli/README.md

 Some thoughts are listed below:

+### More functions

-- Implement more functions from the [Python API] https://github.com/Vassius/ttrss-python/blob/master/ttrss/client.py).
+> Implement more functions from the [Python API] https://github.com/Vassius/ttrss-python/blob/master/ttrss/client.py).
 For example add and remove feeds.

+I've done a fork of the `ttrss-python` library to be able to add some more features.

 - Should the tool use a [timer]( https://textual.textualize.io/api/timer/) to check that updater is running and indicate it at regular intervals?
 - Add code for [testing](https://textual.textualize.io/guide/testing/).
 - Switch to rich [markdown](https://rich.readthedocs.io/en/stable/markdown.html) to get more features and later images (see below).